xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vbd-plug uuid=uuid_of_vbd
 ```

-Attempt to attach the VBD while the VM is in the running state.
+Attempt to attach the <abbr title="Virtual Block Device">VBD</abbr> while the VM is in the running state.

 ### `vbd-unplug`